spyderkam/CR3BP/README.md

  1. Open Unix/Linux terminal and `cd` to decired driectory.
  2. Run the $\textttt{makefile}$ by typying `make`.
  3. Execute the created $\textttt{3plan}$ file by running `./3plan` in the terminal.

-The execution can also be done in Windows.
-You have to manually run the GFortran files in the order which appears in the $\textttt{makefile}$.
+The execution can probably also be done in Windows.
+I believe that you have to manually run the GFortran files in the order which appears in the $\textttt{makefile}$.

 # Circular Restricted Three-Body Problem